llewellynksj/little-white-dress/README.md

 - As a returning user I want to view any current bookings I have to try on dresses
 - As a returning user I want to amend any current bookings I have to try on dresses
 - As a returning user I want to cancel any current bookings I have to try on dresses
+- As a returning user I want to be able to post recommendations for other wedding services to the bridal community

 <br>